All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Giant Equals Invincible: Complete aversion.
 Despite being the largest member of the royal family alongside her father, she has no fighting skill whatsoever.
 Though she promised to Luffy to stop being a crybaby, and considering her power to command Sea Kings, she will improve a lot.

-- Girl in the Tower: She was confined into a tower in the Ryuugu Royal Palace for most of her life after Vander Decken starts threatening her with his "love letters".
+- Girl in the Tower: She was confined into a tower in the Ryugu Royal Palace for most of her life after Vander Decken starts threatening her with his "love letters".

 - Heroic Sacrifice: Attempted.
 As soon as she realizes the Noah is coming after her specifically, she hightails it off Fish-Man Island to lure the ship away from the people.
 It almost works, but then Decken is rendered unconscious and the ship begins falling down to the island.

-- Honor Before Reason: Deliberately hides her knowledge of the fact that Hody Jones was her mother Otohime's killer to honor her mother's wishes, despite this ultimately resulting in him being able to build up enough power over time to attempt his coup.
+- Honor Before Reason: Deliberately hides her knowledge of the fact that Hody Jones is her mother Otohime's killer to honor her mother's wishes and stop the cycle of hate, although this leads him being able to build up enough power over time to attempt his coup.
+However, the Straw Hats praise her devotion and, after Hody is defeated, the cycle of hate is broken for good.

 - The Ingenue: She's very innocent with little knowledge of the outside world, and also is prone to crying.